 By default, NFS 3 protocol is secured by host-based access rules.
 NFS 4 and Kerberized NFS are not currently supported.
 To enforce encryption-in-flight for NFS exports at this time, please consult the Division of IT staff for available solutions.
 If you require NFS access to High risk data, please consult the Division of IT staff at storage-help@umd.edu.

-Snapshot policies help protect against ransomware attacks and other forms of data-loss that is localized to a specific share or export.
-Enabling snapshots is recommended.
-By default, snapshots are stored for 14-days and are taken daily for a specific share.
-Snapshots can be configured to be retained for longer time periods or can be custom scheduled.
+Share snapshot policies help protect against ransomware attacks and other forms of data-loss that is localized to a specific share or export by creating point-in-time copies of files within the share.
+Snapshots are enabled for each share upon share creation.
+By default, snapshots are stored for 14-days and are taken every 12 hours daily for each share.
+Snapshots can be configured for longer retention time periods or can be custom scheduled.
 Requests for custom schedules and retention times should be sent to storage-help@umd.edu.
-Please indicate the share name you need to be updated.
+Please indicate the share name and the requested retention period.

 Replication policies help protect against catastrophic hardware failures in a specific datacenter region.
-By default, data on the NSS is configured for scheduled replication every 12 hours between two storage arrays in distinct regional datacenters.
+By default, each share on the NSS is configured for scheduled replication every 4 hours between two storage arrays in distinct regional datacenters.
 The two available regions are the greater College Park, MD region and the Silver Spring, MD region.
 Data is not sent to any third-party cloud providers.
-Data is replicated to a second region two times daily.
-Replication will replicate all data in a storage account.
+Data is replicated to a second region six times daily.
+Replication will replicate all data in a storage account by first taking a read-only snapshot of the source data and then initiating the replication job.
 Replication schedules and scope can be customized upon request to storage-help@umd.edu.

 Anti-virus protection should be managed at the end-point (desktop or laptop).
 Virus scanners can be used to target SMB shares or NFS exports specifically.
 If this is a requirement for your environment, consider using a virus scanner on a management host that can run the scan against the share as needed.
 Centralized virus scanning is not supported.

-Should there be more stringent requirements for ensuring the removal of data from the NSS, specify that you would like certification that the data was removed from all locations on the NSS.
-Storage engineers will track the request for deletion within an ITSC ticket and certify that all instances of data have been removed without any further delay including snapshots, replicated copies and source data.
+Should there be more stringent requirements for ensuring the removal of data from the NSS, share owners should email storage-help@umd.edu to have DIT storage and security engineers track a request for deletion within an ITSC ticket.
+Storage engineers will work with the data and share owners to help certify that all instances of share data have been removed from the NSS without any further delay including snapshots, source data and replicated copies.
+Certification of destruction can be verified with the following process: